Lorsch Abbey

 Lorsch Abbey, otherwise the Imperial Abbey of Lorsch (Reichsabtei Lorsch; Laureshamense Monasterium or Laurissa), is a former Imperial abbey in Lorsch, Germany, about 10 km east of Worms.
-It was one of the most renowned monasteries of the Carolingian Empire.
+It was one of the most important monasteries of the Carolingian Empire.
 Even in its ruined state, its remains are among the most important pre-Romanesque–Carolingian style buildings in Germany.

 Its chronicle, entered in the Lorscher Codex compiled in the 1170s (now in the state archive at Würzburg), is a fundamental document for early medieval German history.
 Another famous document from the monastic library is the Codex Aureus of Lorsch.
-In 1991 the ruined abbey was listed as a UNESCO World Heritage Site because of its architectural and historical importance.